probinso/introduction-git/pres.md

 - small or static images & data-sets

 ## What NOT to store?
-- PASSWORDS, access tokens, secrets, or private keys
+- PASSWORDS, access tokens, or private keys
 - compiled binaries
 - large images & data-sets
 - Non-pars-able documents (Word, Photoshop, ...)